mariadb-corporation/mdbci/README.md

 ## MDBCI installation

-MDBCI requires you to install the Libvirt in your Linux installation, install Vagrant and install required plugins.
+MDBCI requires you to install the Libvirt in your Linux installation, install Terraform, install Vagrant and install required plugins.

 Dependencies installation can be performed automatically using command